Madan Mahal railway station

-Madan Mahal Station (station code: MML) is the second main railway station of Jabalpur city of Madhya Pradesh.
+Madan Mahal Station (station code: MML) is a B category secondary main railway station of Jabalpur, Madhya Pradesh.
+The railway station is ISO 14001:2015 certified.
+It is one of the first pink railway station of India.
+An extension of the platform is undergoing which would make it the 7th longest platform in India of length 750m approx.

 History

 It comes under West Central Railway zone and is 3 km away from the zonal headquarters at Jabalpur which serves as the headquarters for West Central Railways.
 Many Express and Passenger trains halt in Madan Mahal station.

 The station is maintained with all basic facilities and carries a heavy passenger load.
 It comes in the Itarsi–Jabalpur route and has connectivity to almost all the major places.
-It is one of the first pink railway stations of India.